 There are several more factors that influence coffee bean packaging.
 Moisture should be kept away from coffee as well and lower temperatures are better for preservation than higher) not going as low as a fridge or freezer though.
-The scaa wrote a good article on the topic with a lot of scientific references for those interested.
+Read the article by SCA mentioned below for more details.

 Then comes the dilemma, you’ve bought your beans, opened the pack and probably won’t use all the beans at once, what to do?